 - 4 cups confectioner’s sugar, sifted

-- Cream butter and sugar together until light and fluffy, about 3 minutes.
+- Cream butter and sugar together in a large bowl until light and fluffy, about 3 minutes.

 - Beat in egg and molasses and mix until smooth.

-- Gradually add the dry ingredients while mixing on low, and mix until the dough comes together.
+- Gradually add the dry ingredients while mixing on low, and blend until the dough comes together.

-- Turn out onto a floured surface and knead the dough a couple of times until it becomes smooth.
-Divide in two and form into disks.
+- Turn the dough out onto a floured surface and knead a few times times until it becomes smooth.
+Divide in half and form into two flat disks.
 Wrap in plastic and chill for at least 3 hours, or overnight.

 - To make the royal icing, put the egg white powder and water in the bowl of a stand mixer fitted with the whisk attachment.
 Beat until soft peaks form.
-Then add the sifted sugar gradually and beat until the frosting is spreadable and glossy.
-If the frosting gets too thick you can add a bit of cream, milk, or water to thin.
+Gradually add the sifted sugar and beat until the frosting is spreadable and glossy.
+If the frosting gets too thick you can add a bit of cream, milk, or water to thin it down.

 - Decorate your cookies with sprinkles, etc, while the icing is still wet.
-It will harden as it dries.
+Let the icing set up before serving or storing.

 more gingerbread recipes please!